BillyLilouTheKid/Sulare_Energie_Landing_Page_Test/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Legal Notice
+This project is a coding test based on a design created in Adobe XD for **Les Éditions Corses**.

+**Les Éditions Corses** is the property of its respective owners.
+Adobe XD is a product of Adobe Inc. and is the property of Adobe.

+This project is not affiliated with, endorsed by, or sponsored by either **Les Éditions Corses** or **Adobe Inc.**.